-As discussed in [10], the use of QoS-enabled component middleware to develop the UAV application significantly improved upon an earlier DOC middleware prototype of this application [11].
+As discussed in [6], the use of QoS-enabled component middleware to develop the UAV application significantly improved upon an earlier DOC middleware prototype of this application [7].
 In the absence of model-driven development (MDD) tool support, however, a number of significant challenges remain unresolved when using component middleware.
-For concreteness, the remainder of this section describes five key challenges that arose when the UAV application was developed using CCM and CIAO, and examines how key features of PICML can be applied to address the limitations associated with developing QoS-enabled component middleware-based DRE systems, such as the UAV application.
+For concreteness, the remainder of this section describes five key challenges that arose when the UAV application was developed using CCM and CIAO.

-We use CCM and CIAO as the basis for our research because it is layered on top of Real-time CORBA, which provides significant capabilities for satisfying end-to-end QoS requirements of DRE systems [8].
+We use CCM and CIAO as the basis for our research because it is layered on top of Real-time CORBA, which provides significant capabilities for satisfying end-to-end QoS requirements of DRE systems [3].
 There is nothing inherent in PICML, however, that limits it to CCM or CIAO.
 Likewise, the challenges described below are generic to component middleware, and not deficiencies of CCM or CIAO.
 For example, both J2EE and Microsoft .NET use XML to describe component assemblies, so the challenges we describe apply to them, as well.

-3.2.1 Accidental Complexities in Component Interface Definition.
+2.2.1.
+Accidental Complexities in Component Interface Definition.
 IDL for CCM (i.e., CORBA 3.x IDL) defines extensions to the syntax and semantics of CORBA 2.x IDL.
 Every developer of CCM-based applications must therefore master the differences between CORBA 2.x IDL and CORBA 3.x IDL.
 For example, while CORBA 2.x interfaces can have multiple inheritance, CCM components can have only a single parent, so equivalent units of composition (i.e., interfaces in CORBA 2.x and components in CCM) can have subtle semantic differences.
 Moreover, any component interface that needs to be accessed by component-unaware CORBA clients should be defined as a supported interface as opposed to a provided interface.

 In any system that transitions from an object-based architecture to a component-based architecture, there is likelihood of simultaneous existence of simple CORBA objects and more sophisticated CCM components.
 Design of component interfaces must therefore be done with extra care.
 In the UAV application, for example, though the Qosket components receive both allocation events from the resource managers and images from the Sender and other Qosket components, they cannot inherit from base components implementing each functionality.
 Similarly, the Receiver component interface needs to be defined as a supported interface, rather than a provided interface.

-3.2.2 Solution \rightarrow Visual Component Interface Definition.
+2.2.2.
+Defining Consistent Component Interactions.
+Even if a DRE system developer is well-versed in CORBA 3.x IDL, it is hard to keep track of components and their types using plain IDL files, which are text-based and hence provide no visual feedback, i.e., to allow visual comparison to identify differences between components.
+Type checking with text-based files involves manual inspection, which is error-prone and non-scalable.
+Moreover, an IDL compiler will not be able to catch mismatches in the port types of two components that need to be connected together, since component connection information is not defined in IDL.
+This problem only becomes worse as the number of component types in a DRE system increases.
+In our UAV application for example, enhancing the UAV with new capabilities can increase the number of component types and inter-component interactions.
+If a problem arises, developers of DRE systems may need to revise the interface definitions until the types match, which is a tedious and error-prone process.